Three-Loop Corrections to Lamb Shift in Positronium: Electron Factor and Polarization: Abstract

 \section{Abstract}

-Hard spin-independent three-loop radiative contributions to energy levels in positronium generated by one-loop radiative insertions in the fermion lines and exchanged photons are calculated.
+Hard spin-independent three-loop radiative contributions to energy levels in positronium generated by the two-photon-exchange diagrams with one-loop radiative insertions in the fermion lines and exchanged photons are calculated.
 This is a next step in calculations of all corrections of order $m\alpha^7$ inspired by the new generation of precise $1S-2S$ and $2S-2P$ measurements in positronium.

 A new generation of precise $1S-2S$ and $2S-2P$ measurements in muonium and positronium are now either in progress of planned \cite{Crivelli:2018vfe,Ohayon:2021dec,yksu2018,Crivelli:2016fjw,Mills:2016,Ohayon:2021qof,Gurung:2020hms}.
 Inspired by the current and forthcoming experimental achievements we recently calculated a series of hard spin-independent corrections of order $m\alpha^7$ in muonium and positronium \cite{Eides:2021wuv}.
 We report below results of the calculation of a new hard spin-independent three-loop contribution to the energy levels in positronium.